 We're here to keep you connected to other events happening in our community & plug all the amazing things going on that you can join.
-If we missed something or you have an upcoming event we can share in August, please contact us to get it added.
+If we missed something or you have an upcoming event we can share in October, please contact us to get it added.

-July 6.
+September 7.
 Food Still Matters is hosting a monthly Vegan Potluck at the First Unitarian Church of Des Moines on the first Thursday of every month.
 The potluck begins at 6pm.
 Please bring a vegan dish (no meat, dairy, eggs, honey, other animal ingredients) with ingredients list or recipe.

-July 19.
+September 20.
 Every third Wednesday of the month from 5-7pm is Women's Shop Night at the Des Moines Bicycle Collective, a night for female-identifying cyclists to come work on their bikes and learn specific bike maintenance skills at the Des Moines Bicycle Collective.
 Have specific maintenance questions?
 Bring your bike in or learn on one of the shop's bikes!
 Staff will also be on hand to give tours of the shop.
 Women's Shop Night is hosted by Women Rolling Collectively, an initiative of the Des Moines Bicycle Collective to get more women on bikes in Des Moines.

 September 21.
 Join the Easter Lake Watershed Project and Polk County Conservation at the Easter Lake Park shop and learn to build your very own rain barrel to collect and use runoff at home!
 This Rain Barrel Workshop will take place September 21st from 6:30-7:30pm.
 All materials will be provided for the event, but participants should plan transportation to get your barrel home!
 Pre-register by September 16th here!